LMJL-Alea/squat/README.md

 status](https://www.r-pkg.org/badges/version/squat)](https://CRAN.R-project.org/package=squat)
 <!-- badges: end -->

-The goal of squat is to …
+The goal of squat is to provide extensions of common statistical methods for the analysis of unit quaternion time series.

 ## Installation